insight-centre/saffron/FORMATS.md

             * `name_variants`: An array of strings given other known variants of the name (optional)

-    * `metadata`: An object containing any other properties Each property is in the form:
+    * `metadata`: An object containing any other properties

-            "property name":"property value", separated by commas
+        Each property is in the form -* "property name":"property value"* - separated by commas

 ### Config (e.g. [config.json](https://gitlab.insight-centre.org/saffron/saffron/blob/saffron_development/examples/config.json))